 Put on your helmets, test your breaks and follow me please!

-Details for our bike tour around Rome
+Details for our bike tour in Rome

 As I am not used to cycling up hills and my parents don’t cycle that often, it was sometimes a bit challenging.
-But there was enough time to catch your breath and stop for an ice cream.
-For me, it was the best day in Rome!
+But there was enough time to catch your breath and stop for ice cream.

 Explore Rome by Bike